 Early Life

-Details regarding Samuel Chen's early life are limited, but it is known that he earned a bachelor's degree in chemical engineering from Taiwan's National Tsing Hua University.
+Details about Samuel Chen's early life are limited in the available sources.
+However, it is known that he earned his initial wealth through trading ink.
+He holds a bachelor's degree in chemical engineering from Taiwan's National Tsing Hua University.

 Rise to Success